trinadiak/basic_projects/IOT_telemetry/README.md

 Dataset source: https://www.kaggle.com/datasets/garystafford/environmental-sensor-data-132kv <br>
 Total rows: 405,184

-This project is focused on comparing the performance between KNN and Logistic Regression in predicting
+This project is focused on comparing the performance between KNN and Logistic Regression in predicting the detected light with 2 features: humidity and temperature

 ### Data Description